dms97/JAVA-WebServices/README.md

 ## ⚠ keycloak server address

-Because we need the same auth server address in container and on your system, you need to add the keycloak server in your host
+Because we need the same auth server address in container and on your system, you need to add the keycloak server in your host.

 Go to `/etc/hosts` and add the line `127.0.0.1 keycloak`

+Other possibility (not implemented, to improve), The auth server must be the same for all services.
+We can define an environment variable (the ip of the system) and put it in container with compose.
+Use the variable in container with the code.

 ## To test the app